1990 (TV series): Background

-Exposition in this series was mainly performed by facts occasionally dropped into dialogue requiring the viewer to piece together the basic scenario.

-This state of affairs was precipitated by an irrecoverable national bankruptcy in 1981, triggering martial law followed by a general election in which only 20% of the electorate voted.
+Exposition in this series was mainly performed by facts occasionally dropped into dialogue requiring the viewer to piece things together.
+There was an irrecoverable national bankruptcy in 1981, triggering permanent martial law followed by a general election in which only 20 per cent of the electorate voted (of the few votes.
 The economy (and imports) drastically contracted forcing stringent rationing of housing, goods and services.
 These are distributed according to a person's LifeScore as determined (and constantly reviewed) by the PCD on behalf of the union-dominated socialist government.
-As a consequence, the higher-status individuals appear to be civil servants and union leaders.
-An exception to this are import/export agents, who appear to be immune to state control due to their importance to the remnants of the economy.
+The higher-status individuals appear to be civil servants and union leaders.
+An exception to this are import–export agents, who appear to be immune to state control due to their importance to the remnants of the economy.
 The House of Lords has been abolished and turned into an exclusive dining club.
-State ownership of businesses appears to be close to 100% and prohibition of wealth and income appears to be very high.
-The reigning monarch is male due to the unfortunate death of the previous monarch (Elizabeth II) but his identity is never made clear.
-The currency is the Anglodollar (which replaced the pound sterling in 1982 due to hyperinflation) which appears to have little value overseas due to the international boycott of British exports.
-The armed forces have been run down to the extent that they are little more than an internal security force.
-This is made clear in one episode where the RAF is depicted as consisting of little more than a handful of Harrier jump jets and a few dozen counter-insurgency helicopters.
+State ownership of businesses appears to be close to 100 per cent and prohibition of wealth and income appears to be rigorous.
+The monarch is male due to the unfortunate death of Elizabeth II but his identity is never made clear.

+The currency is the Anglodollar.
+The armed forces have been deliberately run down to the extent that they are little more than an internal security force.
+This is made clear in one episode where the Royal Air Force (RAF) is depicted as consisting of little more than a handful of Harrier jump jets and a few dozen counter-insurgency helicopters.
 Despite this National Service has been re-introduced (via the Youth Behaviour Control Act 1984 which enforces conscription).
-The Genetic Crimes Act 1985 makes sexual offences punishable by execution.
-It is said that in 1986 two army generals and a retired air chief marshal attempted a coup against the government, but it failed.
+The Genetic Crimes Act of 1985 makes sexual offences punishable by death and requires a licence to have children (allegedly to prevent genetic disease).
+It is said that in 1986 two army generals and a retired air chief marshal attempted a coup against the government but it failed and the plotters faced the firing squad.